 Some terminally ill seniors find it beneficial to have a counselor or care manager present when telling friends and loved ones about their conditions and the plans they've started making.
 It can also help to discuss your end-of-life options with people you love and trust before finalizing any plans.
-The Conversation Project offers a starter kit that provides a useful framework for preparing to have this kind of discussion.
+The Conversation Project offers a conversation starter guide that provides a useful framework for preparing to have this kind of discussion.

 7. Prepare advance directives.

 Also known as a living will, an advance directive is a legal document that expresses what you want to happen in the event that end-of-life decisions need to be made when you're unable to speak for yourself.
 Combined with a durable power of attorney for medical care, advance directives help ensure that your wishes will be adhered to.

 For example, you may or may not want to be resuscitated in the event that your heart stops beating or you stop breathing.
 You may or may not want to be hooked up to a ventilator or other forms of life support under various circumstances.
 Or you may or may not want a feeding tube or certain interventions for failing organs, such as dialysis for kidney failure.

 Discuss various scenarios with your doctors (and loved ones if you want).
 Then, complete the appropriate advance directive forms for your state and make sure all the important people in your life know about them.

 Alternatively, in some states, you have the option of completing much more comprehensive orders for your end-of-life care.
 Known as Physician Orders for Life-Sustaining Treatment (POLST) or by similar names, this option can offer clear guidance to doctors and family members when medical situations aren't as well defined, such as whether to hospitalize you or provide certain treatments in the event that you get a serious infection like pneumonia.